CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/WorkflowSshBatchExecutor.md

 HasTaskDefinition returns a boolean if a field has been set.

+### SetTaskDefinitionNil

+`func (o *WorkflowSshBatchExecutor) SetTaskDefinitionNil(b bool)`

+ SetTaskDefinitionNil sets the value for TaskDefinition to be an explicit nil

+### UnsetTaskDefinition
+`func (o *WorkflowSshBatchExecutor) UnsetTaskDefinition()`

+UnsetTaskDefinition ensures that no value is present for TaskDefinition, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)